 currently cruising, often away from docks and also away from good

 (expensive) repair facilities.

-Then at the 1998 SSCA Gam the Four Winds/Everfair owner, Bill Owra, gave what I thought was a very well thought out and much better wiring diagram for a house bank and a starting battery setup.
+At the 1998 SSCA Gam the Four Winds/Everfair owner, Bill Owra, gave what I thought was a very well thought out and much better wiring diagram for a house bank and a starting battery setup.
 It featured, among other things, hands off trickle charging of the start battery off the house bank, an anti theft switch in the starter/starter battery cable, using the battery selector switch to normally control only battery loads, rather than charging and loading, emergency cross connect for starting and house loads, and routing all charging source cables directly to the house bank so there’s no possibility of an alternator or other disconnect problem while charging.
-It was the best layout I've seen and I've looked at many in the past four years.
-(See Four Winds Discussion on this here)
+It was the best layout I've seen and I've looked at many in the past 20 years of boat ownership.

 I thought that the best feature was the automatic trickle charging of the starting battery from the house bank through a short 12 gauge wire with a diode (one way current flow) and thermal circuit breaker.
 The idea is that when the house bank is being charged from any charging source the diode will keep the voltage to the starting battery about 1/2 volt below the house bank voltage, and the thermal circuit breaker will break the charging circuit off if the charging amperage get too high.
 The starting battery can take up to about 15 amps if it needs it but with this system it normally just takes small float current.
 I've never seen more than about 2 amps going into my starting battery from the house bank.